 Filter Map

-Planning a 136 mile walk can be a bit daunting, so we have put together here all the information you will need for your walk along one of the nation’s favourite long distance paths.
+Planning a 138 mile walk can be a bit daunting, so we have put together here all the information you will need for your walk along one of the nation’s favourite long distance paths.
+Make a start by ordering a copy of the new source-to-sea official guide published by Cicerone.

 The Official Cicerone Guide Book divides this 136 mile walk into 17 stages, which vary in length from 4 miles to 12 miles, so you can choose how far you walk each day.
 Walking an average of 13.5 miles a day will take you 10 days to complete.
 A faster pace of 19 miles a day will take 7 days.
 12 days will allow you time to explore as there is plenty to discover along the way.
 Factor in time for distractions, both planned and serendipitous, so you have time to stand and stare.
 Go with the flow at the pace you feel comfortable with.